Central Asian Memoirs of the Soviet Era

-By collecting and digitizing this body of memoirs, this project will make these unique sources available to historiographical enquiry in a systematic and more complete fashion.
-Initially, it will start by digitizing memoirs from the postwar period in Tajikistan.
+By collecting and digitizing this body of memoirs, this project makes these unique sources available to historiographical enquiry in a systematic and more complete fashion.
+At the moment, the site mostly hosts memoirs from the post-war period in Tajikistan.
 These memoirs include those of public officials and intellectuals, as well as engineers and social scientists.
 The majority was published in very small print runs of 100-500 and has been largely absent from library collections.
 Printed for the most part in Dushanbe, the capital of Tajikistan, the memoirs are written in Russian and Tajik, including a small number in the Persian script.

 Contributing to this project: This project currently holds approximately 70 memoirs of authors from what is now Tajikistan (as well as a few from Uzbekistan), covering the Soviet and post-Soviet periods.
 Our hope is that with time, the project will grow to contain a wide variety of written documents from modern Central Asia: memoirs, personal documents and written paraphernalia that will shed light on the region’s history in a depth otherwise unavailable.
 We also hope that the geographical and temporal bounds of the project will expand to other Central Asian countries and to earlier time periods as well, such as the 19th century.
 As more memoirs become available, we hope to add to and broaden the collection.

 If you are in possession of (or are the author of!) a document that you feel would fit as part of this project, we would be very glad to hear from you and to discuss the possibility of adding this document to the online database.